Bits-Coin/bits-coin/README.md

 Genesis Block Hash: "The Evolution of Technology opens doors to a new decentralized financial freedom era "

-Max Total Supply: 21 Billion BitsCoins in 39 Years (2059)
+Max Total Supply: 21 Billion Bits-Coins in 39 Years (2059)

 Current Supply: 108,499,970 BITS (Oct 2021)